hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * BAPS Shri Swaminarayan Mandir London - Hindu temple made from marble and wood.
 * Shri Sanatan Hindu Mandir - Hindu temple made from limestone.
-* Shops with all sorts of items from India.

 **Food and drink:**
 * Vasanta Bhavan Wembley - authentic South Indian.